literalplus/prefix-crab/deploy/DEPLOY.md

 Note: Using --env-file doesn't work as it doesn't seem to resolve environment variables populated by secrets.
 Instead, we bind mount the env file.

 Once the systemd unit file is generated, install it to $HOME/.config/systemd/user for installing it as a non-root user.
 Enable the copied unit file or files using systemctl enable.

-Note: Copying a unit file to $HOME/.config/systemd/user and enabling it marks the unit file to be automatically started on user login.
+Note: Copying a unit file to $HOME/.config/systemd/user and enabling it marks the unit file to be automatically started on user login. (i.e. either set `loginctl` linger or use an empty tmux instance to keep the session active)

 https://docs.podman.io/en/latest/markdown/podman-generate-systemd.1.html